District court

-District courts are a category of courts which exists in several nations, some call them "small case court" usually as the lowest level of the hierarchy.
-These include:
+District courts are a category of courts which exists in several nations.
+Sometimes they are called "small case courts" because they are usually at the lowest level of the hierarchy.

+These courts generally work under a higher court which exercises control over the lower court and supervises it.

 Americas

 United States

 In the United States federal courts, the United States district courts are the general trial courts.
 The federal district courts have jurisdiction over federal questions (trials and cases interpreting the Constitution, Federal law, or which involve federal statutes or crimes) and diversity (cases otherwise subject to jurisdiction in a state trial court but which are between litigants of different states and/or countries).
 There are 89 federal districts in the 50 states.
 United States district courts also exist in Puerto Rico, the Virgin Islands, the District of Columbia, Guam, and the Northern Mariana Islands.
 In total, there are 94 U.S. district courts.
 Decisions from these courts are subject to review by one of the 13 United States court of appeals, which are, in turn, subject to review by the Supreme Court of the United States.

 Some states maintain state courts called "district courts."
 In Florida, the Florida District Courts of Appeal are intermediate appellate courts.
 In Texas, the Texas District Courts are trial courts of general jurisdiction, hearing all felony and divorce cases, election controversies, and many civil matters.
 The Hawaii State District Courts, and those in Alaska, New York, and Kentucky, to name a few, are courts of limited jurisdiction.